 Are You Practicing Unhealthy Self-Care?
 Ask Yourself These 4 Questions

 However, while there are plenty of healthy ways to improve normal stress levels, when it comes to mental health issues like anxiety and depression, self-care isn’t necessarily the best path to wellness.
+And it should certainly not be the sole path to wellness for mental health issues.

 8 Ways to Boost Your Mental Health Today (And Keep It That Way)